Repairs and improvements if you're an agricultural tenant

 plant orchards or fruit bushes

-Your lease should explain in detail what improvements need permission or notice.
+Your lease agreement should explain in detail what improvements need permission or notice.

 If your landlord refuses to let you carry out improvements

-Your landlord must let you know in writing if they do not want you to carry out improvements.
+Your landlord must tell you in writing if they do not want you to carry out improvements.

 If you disagree you can appeal to the land court.
 They can give you permission to make improvements.